Asynchronous vs synchronous communication? Which should you use?

 Teammates live in different timezones, so there's a cost of coordination to hold real-time conversations.
 Therefore, remote teams tend to prefer delayed communication out of necessity.
 Delayed conversations also enable distributed teams to have a more flexible work environment.

-For example - this morning I woke up at 5am and worked until 7am until my son woke up.
-Now, I'm writing this post from a coffee shop.
+For example: I can wake up at 5am and work until 7am when my son wakes up.
+Then, I can write a post like this from a coffee shop.
 Later today, I will stop working around 4pm when I go pick my son up.
-My schedule is not dependent on when my coworkers are in the office (although we try to have some overlapping hours).

 If we were to map out where the gravitational pull of communication styles takes us, it might look something like this: